alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-12-20-if-he-finds-his-wife-not-virgin.md

 lang: en
 category: [marriage]
 note: false
-excerpt: "This may be due to several reasons; virginity may be lost due to other reasons than Zina, so he should think well of her if she is apparently good and righteous."
+summary: "This may be due to several reasons; virginity may be lost due to other reasons than Zina, so he should think well of her if she is apparently good and righteous."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz